tsampy/RobotStore/doc/DOC_US.md

 ## RobotStore application

-The RobotStore application is written in JAva, using Spring Boot.
+The RobotStore application is written in Java, using Spring Boot.
 JPA is used tp communicate with the database, and propose a RESTfull server, available via HTTP requests.
 The Java server returns json formatted results.